-- For the purpose of this policy framework, research is defined as the attempt to 3.1. derive generalisable or transferable 10 new 11 knowledge to answer or refine relevant questions with scientifically sound methods.
+- For the purpose of this policy framework, research is defined as the attempt 3.1. to derive generalisable or transferable (NB This definition involves an attempt at generalisability or transferability, i.e. the project deliberately uses methods intended to achieve quantitative or qualitative findings that can be applied to settings or contexts other than those in which they were tested.
+The actual generalisability or transferability of some research findings may only become apparent once the project has been completed) new (Including new knowledge about existing treatments or care) knowledge to answer or refine relevant questions with scientifically sound methods (Projects that are not designed well enough to meet this definition are not exempt from this policy framework - paragraph 9.10.a.)
 This excludes audits of practice and service evaluations.
-It includes activities that are carried out in preparation for or as a consequence of the interventional part of the research, such as screening potential participants for eligibility, obtaining participants' consent and publishing results.
-It also includes non-interventional health and social care research (i.e. projects that do not involve any change in standard treatment, care or other services), projects that aim to generate hypotheses, methodological research and descriptive research.
+It includes activities that are carried out in preparation for or as a consequence of the interventional part (This means the part of the research where a change in treatment, care or other services is made for the purpose of the research.
+It does not refer to other methodological 'interventions', e.g. issuing a postal survey) of the research, such as screening potential participants for eligibility, obtaining participants' consent and publishing results.
+It also includes noninterventional health and social care research (i.e. projects that do not involve any change in standard treatment, care or other services), projects that aim to generate hypotheses, methodological research and descriptive research.
 Projects whose primary purpose is educational to the researcher, either in obtaining an educational qualification or in otherwise acquiring research skills, but which also fall into the definition of research, are in scope of this policy framework.
 Activities that are not research according to this definition should not be presented as research and need not be conducted or managed in accordance with this framework.
-A decision tool that provides a definitive answer about whether a project counts as research under this policy framework is available at www.hra-decisiontools.org.uk/research. - 3.2.
-This policy framework applies to health and social care research that is within the responsibility of the HRA or the Devolved Administrations' Health Departments (see appendix 1).
-This includes: - research concerned with the protection and promotion of public health;
+A decision tool that provides a definitive answer about whether a project counts as research under this policy framework is available at HRA Decisions Tool. - 3.2.
+This policy framework applies to health and social care research that is within the responsibility of the HRA or the Devolved Administrations' Health Departments (appendix 1).
+This includes: - research concerned with the protection and promotion of public health; - research undertaken in or by (including health or social care research funded by any of the UK Health Departments) a UK health Department, its non-Departmental public bodies or the NHS (References to the NHS include Health and Social Care (HSC) in Northern Ireland) and social care providers (Reference to NHS and social care providers include contractors providing services under contract with care providers or commissioners (including services purchased by service users from their own resources or their 'personal budget'), e.g. general practitioners (GPs), privately run treatment centres, care homes, magnetic resonance imaging (MRI) services), and;